 You know what QR Codes are and how to create one.
 You have probably noticed a QR Code remains scanable despite dirt or damage.

 You might have also seen many QR Codes with logos.
-Despite damage or an error, the QR Code scans perfectly fine.
+Despite damage or wear and tear, the QR Code scans perfectly fine.
 This is because of the QR Code error correction feature.

 QR Code error correction refers to the ability of the QR Code to sustain damage or distortion and still be readable.